Belleview, Kentucky

 Belleview is an unincorporated community and census-designated place (CDP) in Boone County, Kentucky, United States.
-The population was 343 at the 2010 census.
+The population was 308 as of the 2020 Census, down from 343 from the 2010 census.

 Geography

 Belleview is located in western Boone County along the Ohio River, 24 mi southwest of downtown Cincinnati.
 Kentucky Route 18 (Burlington Pike) runs east from Belleview 7 mi to Burlington (the Boone County seat) and 13 mi to Florence.

 According to the United States Census Bureau, Belleview has a total area of 4.8 km2, of which 3.5 sqkm is land and 1.3 sqkm, or 26.99%, is water, consisting of the Ohio River out to its centerline, which is the border with Indiana.

 Belleview is the location of six places listed on the U.S. National Register of Historic Places: